jbgariel/algolia-assignment/README.md

 > Jupyter notebook should be activated, go to [hnsearch_analysis](http://localhost:9999/notebooks/hnsearch_analysis.ipynb#)

+This notebook is a preliminary analysis of Algolia dataset.

 ### Key findings
 * There are some missing lines at the end of each file, I did not take them into account
 * Looks like there are clicking bots (863 clicks in a few seconds for one query)